SanjaySargam/MatchMate/README.md

 - **Education**: A major factor in compatibility, especially in matrimonial contexts.
 - **Occupation**: Gives insights into lifestyle and social background.

-These values are generated from realistic options and saved locally.

 ---

 ## 🛠 Libraries & Tools